DjangoGirls/tutorial/python_introduction/README.md

 Great!
 You're now a programmer, congratulate yourself :)!

 That was easy!
 Let's build our first function with parameters.
-We will use the previous example - a function that says hi to the person running it - with a name:
+We will use the previous example - a function that says 'hi' to the person running it - with a name:

     >>> def hi(name):
     ...